Appeals to Sentences

 What happens if the appeal was refused?

-If the magistrates consider your appeal to sentence inappropriate, the next step is to solicit guidance in this matter from the criminal case review commission which will analyze your situation with our defence lawyer in the UK.
+If the magistrates consider your appeal to sentence inappropriate, the next step is to solicit guidance in this matter from the criminal case review commission which will analyze your situation with our criminal lawyer in the UK.
 If a mistake has been made or breaches of regulations have been observed, your application can be sent back to the Court of Appeal in the UK.
 It is recommended to provide the court with new evidence and data, in order to review your case.